Liz Truss must fix self-inflicted ‘mess’ after IMF warning, says Keir Starmer

 Former US Treasury secretary Larry Summers described the situation facing the UK as “very ominous” – adding that it was “the kind of warning that comes much more frequently to emerging markets with new governments than to a country like Britain”.

 Right-wing Brexiteer Lord Frost dismissed the intervention, saying: “The IMF has consistently advocated highly conventional economic policies.
-It is following this approach that has produced years of slow growth and weak productivity.”
+It is following this approach that has produced years of slow growth and weak productivity,” he told The Telegraph.

-“The only way forward for Britain is lower taxes, spending restraint, and significant economic reform,” he told The Telegraph.
+Tory MP Sir John Redwood, a prominent Truss supporter, also dismissed the concerns raised by the IMF over the economic plan – saying the international body had been “very wrong”.

+Mr Redwood also told Sky News that the Bank of England should be “very cautious” about taking more action on interest rates.

+“They have lurched from a monetary policy that was flagrantly too permissive and very inflationary to one which is now very tight.
+And I think it’s quite tight enough to do the job we need to do which is to get inflation down.”

+Challenged on how Labour’s plan differed from the Tory mini-Budget, Sir Keir said “we would not cut the top rate (of income tax) from 45 per cent to 40 per cent, we would cancel the tax cut for corporation tax … and we’ve got clear fiscal rules.”

-Meanwhile, Sir Keir told Times Radio that “does not regret” serving in Jeremy Corbyn’s shadow cabinet but had to “pick the party up off the canvas” after taking the helm.
+Sir Keir also told Times Radio that “does not regret” serving in Jeremy Corbyn’s shadow cabinet but had to “pick the party up off the canvas” after taking the helm.

-“There’s a mood here we haven’t seen for years, and that’’ a Labour Party that is confident we can sense change in the wind,” he said.
-“After 12 years. of failure, it’s time for change.
+“There’s a mood here we haven’t seen for years ... we can sense change in the wind,” he said.
+“After 12 years of failure, it’s time for change.
 And you can feel that at this party conference.
 And that is reflected I think in the polls.”

+Sir Keir also indicated that he will not be bound by a Labour conference vote in favour of proportional representation (PR) when drawing up Labour’s election manifesto.
+“The manifesto will be something which I will put together with my team according to the party rules,” he told BBC Radio 5 Live.

+Mr Starmer also said MP Rupa Huq’s comments about the “superficially” black chancellor were “racist” and “wrong”.

 Register for free to continue reading